lfit/itpol/protecting-code-integrity.md

-There are [many options available](http://www.dongleauth.info/dongles/) for hardware tokens with Fido U2F support, but if you're already ordering a smartcard-capable physical token, then your best option is a Yubikey 4, which supports both.
+There are [many options available](http://www.dongleauth.info/dongles/) for hardware tokens with Fido U2F support, but if you're already ordering a smartcard-capable physical device, then your best option is a Yubikey 4, which supports both.

 #### Enable 2-factor authentication on your online accounts

 You definitely want to enable this option on the email provider you are using (especially if it is Google, which has excellent support for U2F).
-Other sites where this should definitely be considered:
+Other sites where this functionality should be enabled are:

-- GitHub: it probably occurred to you when you uploaded your public key that if anyone else is able to gain access to your account, they can replace your key with their own.
+- **GitHub**: it probably occurred to you when you uploaded your PGP public key that if anyone else is able to gain access to your account, they can replace your key with their own.
 If you publish code on GitHub, you should take care of your account security by protecting it with U2F-backed authentication.
-- GitLab: for the same reasons as above
+- **GitLab**: for the same reasons as above.
-- Google: if you have a google account, you will be surprised how many places allow to log in with Google authentication instead of site-backed credentials.
+- **Google**: if you have a google account, you will be surprised how many sites allow logging in with Google authentication instead of site-specific credentials.
-- Facebook: same as above, a lot of online sites offer the option to authenticate using a Facebook account.
-You should protect your Facebook account even if you do not use it.
+- **Facebook**: same as above, a lot of online sites offer the option to authenticate using a Facebook account.
+You should 2-factor protect your Facebook account even if you do not use it.
 - Other sites, as you deem necessary.
 See [dongleauth.info](http://www.dongleauth.info) for inspiration.